 “I go to so many open mics in the area, and nothing compares,” says Anna Carmela, bassist for the band Thrift.

-“It really feels like a big family,” says Mary Topp, who performs hula-hoop choreography at CoolLab.
-“People mostly do hip-hop and jazz, but I’ve seen everything.
-I’ve even seen tap-dancing!”
-Topp says.
+“It really feels like a big family,” says Mary Topp, who performs hula-hoop choreography at The CoolLab Project.
+“People mostly do hip-hop and jazz, but I’ve seen everything, even tap dancing!”

-“No matter who it is, whatever their race is, their walk of life… they come up here, they’re getting love,” says Muhammad, long-time host and now executive director of the CoolLab Project.
+“No matter who it is, whatever their race is, their walk of life, they come up here, they’re getting love,” says Aläz, founder and former host of The CoolLab Project.